ArshVermaGit/AgriSim/README.md

 ## 🏆 Credits

-This project is built upon the **Happy Harvest** 2D Sample by Unity Technologies, showcasing the capabilities of the Universal Render Pipeline (URP) and 2D lighting.
+This project is built upon **Unity's 2D Sample Project**, showcasing the capabilities of the Universal Render Pipeline (URP) and 2D lighting.

 ---